thcorre/phnog2025-workshop/docs/index.md

-# Welcome to the Nokia workshop @ PhNOG 2025!
+# Welcome at the Nokia workshop @ PhNOG 2025!

-This page is your starting point into the workshop, it should get you familiar with the lab environment provided by Nokia and provide an overview of the suggested sample activities.
+This README is your starting point into the workshop, it should get you familiar with the lab environment provided by Nokia, and provide an overview of the suggested sample activities.

 During this day you will work in groups on the pre-provided lab activities.

 As long as you have a laptop with the ability to SSH, you should be good to go.

-It is not mandatory but usage of the VS Code editor with our [Containerlab extension](https://containerlab.dev/vscode) will enhance your experience.
+Also not mandatory, however use of VScode editor would also be of great value to ease up things through the new containerlab extension.

 Need help, not a problem, pop your hand in the air and we will be there to guide you.

 ## Pre-requisites
 A list of workshop modules.
 Each module is a self-contained guide that can be followed independently, but it is recommended to go through them in order if you are new to Containerlab.

-Use the [official slide deck](https://gitlabe2.ext.net.nokia.com/thcorre/innog8/-/wikis/uploads/c1f764be0a03c957296f3ab0f9ea0c72/Containerlab_INNOG8_Workshop.pdf) to follow along with the workshop.
+Use the [official slide deck](https://gitlabe2.ext.net.nokia.com/thcorre/phnog25/-/blob/main/Containerlab_PhNOG_2025_Workshop_-_Draft.pdf) to follow along with the workshop.

 1. [Containerlab Installation](05-install/README.md) guide
 2. [Basics first](10-basics/README.md)